bansalkanav/Ultimate-Data-Science-Toolkit---From-Python-Basics-to-GenerativeAI/Module 7 - Deep Learning/01. Introduction to Deep Learning/README.md

 ## Specifications of Neural Network

 1. Topology (i.e. Structure) - Nodes(i.e. Neurons) and Edges(i.e. Interconnections)
-2. Input Layer (Depends on the number of features), Hidden Layers and Output Layer (For regression 1 neuron and for classification number of neurons is equal to number of classes)
+2. Input Layer (Depends on the number of features), Hidden Layers and Output Layer (For regression - One neuron and for classification - Number of neurons is equal to number of classes)
 3. Weights and Bias
 4. Activation Functions